-There’s a common thread that ties together every product, every restaurant, every experience you love as a customer – and by design, you probably will never recognize its presence.
+There’s a common thread that ties together every product, every restaurant, every experience you love as a customer.
+By design, you probably will never recognize its presence.

 That invisible ingredient is empathy, the ability to understand what another person is thinking or feeling.
 It’s foundational to any successful relationship, and we’ve never needed it more than we do right now.

 It’s empathy that makes it possible for a company to create something that feels like it was made just for you.
 (This is a notion I may have had while visiting my favorite barista this morning.)